BCFT One-point Functions of Coulomb Branch Operators: gauge theories on

 \item The factor $Z_{3\rmd}(a,z_\kappa)$ denotes the $S^3$ partition function of the boundary degrees of freedom.
 For Lagrangian theories it can also be computed using localization \cite{Jafferis:2010un}.
 The partition function depends on the fugacity $a$ for the global $G$ symmetry.
 It moreover depends on the fugacities $u_i$ for the remaining continuous global symmetries of the 3d theory.\footnote{A fugacity is a vev for the scalar component of a background vector multiplet associated to a global U(1) symmetry.} The $\mathcal{N}=2$ 3d partition function depends finally on the coefficients $\Delta_\kappa$ that defines the IR $R$-symmetry: in fact, the 3d $R$-charge is a linear combination of the $\text{U}(1)$ symmetries:

 where $R_0$ is a reference $R$-charge and $\Delta_0=1$.
 In \cite{Jafferis:2010un} it was found that the sphere 3d partition functions depend on $u_\kappa$ and $\Delta_\kappa$ only through the complex combination $z_\kappa=\Delta_\kappa - i u_\kappa$ and that $Z_{3d}$ is actually holomorphic in $z_\kappa$.
 In principle one should also consider the mixing coefficient $\Delta_\kappa$ related to the $G$ symmetry.
-However, when one has Dirichlet boundary conditions, the $G$ symmetry is decoupled from the 3d theory and it does not mix with the 3d R-symmetry.
+If however $G$ does not contain abelian factors then it cannot mix with the 3d $R$-symmetry under the assumption that the boundary condition preserves the entire $G$.

 \end{itemize}

 Next, we consider the Neumann boundary condition.
 Also in this case we consider a possible deformation due to the presence of local 3d degrees of freedom.
 This 3d theory is assumed to have a $G$ global symmetry and the bulk-boundary interaction is defined by gauging the $G$ symmetry with the boundary mode of the bulk gauge field.
 Since the latter is still fluctuating on the boundary, the localization formula in this case takes the form of an integral over the Cartan-valued matrix $a$\footnote{More generally, also global symmetries acting on the hypermultiplets might contain $U(1)$ factors that are preserved by the boundary condition and can mix with the $R$ symmetry.
 In that case we need to introduce appropriate $z_\kappa$'s also in the hypermultiplet partition function.}